yohanvalencia/lakekeeper/examples/access-control/README.md

 * Username: admin
 * Password: admin

-The Keycloak Ream "iceberg" is pre-configured.
+The Keycloak Realm "iceberg" is pre-configured.